wso2/docs-choreo-dev/en/developer-docs/docs/develop-components/connect-to-remote-dependencies-while-developing.md

     choreo login
     ```

+!!! tip
+    For testing in CI environments, login to Choreo CLI using a [personal access token](../../choreo-cli/manage-authentication-with-personal-access-tokens/).

 ### Connect to a project

 1. The following command will create a subshell that will be connected to your remote project environment.